SundousKanaan/React-PokeApp/README.md

 - [x] The user should see a 'not found' page when the route is not identified
 - [x] The user should be able to search through all the pokemons
 - [x] The user should be able to switch to darkmode in the sidebar
-- [ ] The user could be treated with nice animations throughout the app
-- [ ] Loading states (spinner of skeleton loading)
+- [x] Search loading states (spinner of skeleton loading)
+- [ ] "Not found" search empty state
+- [ ] Favorites empty state
+- [ ] App loading state
 - [ ] Pokemon battle functie?
 - [ ] Accessibility verbeteren
+- [ ] The user could be treated with nice animations throughout the app